In this post

 Translate Widgets in WordPress Automatically

-Once you click Save Changes you can simply browse your website and see it instantly translated.
-Here’s what our blog page content (including widgets) looks like after enabling automatic translation:
+Here’s what our blog page content — including all sidebar widgets — looks like after enabling automatic translation:

 How to Show Different Widgets based on Language